Flyboys (band)

 The Flyboys were an American pioneering Californian punk rock band, founded in 1975 before the first wave of American punk.
 The act was prominent in the Los Angeles punk rock scene around 1976 and 1977.
 Their second release was the debut output for Frontier Records.
 The band broke up in 1980.

 History

 Formation

 The Flyboys were formed in Arcadia, California, United States, in 1975 by guitarist and vocalist John "Jon Boy" Curry, bassist and vocalist David Wilson (aka David Way), and drummer Dennis Walsh (aka Dennis Racket).
-Scott Lasken (aka Scott Towels) joined on bass soon thereafter, causing Wilson to switch to keyboards.
-This was the lineup that started to play Hollywood clubs in 1976 but was derailed by Wilson's death in an auto accident in early 1978, shortly following a show at which the band opened for the Go-Go's and the Avengers.
+Scott Lasken (aka Scott Towels) joined on bass soon thereafter, with Wilson moving to keyboards.
+This was the lineup that started to play Hollywood clubs in 1976.
+This lineup was derailed by Wilson's death in an auto accident in early 1978, shortly following a show at which the band opened for the Go-Go's and the Avengers.

 Tim Sincavage (aka Timmy Sinner) was later added to the lineup on guitar, and Curry began splitting his duties between guitar and keyboards, as well as singing the majority of the songs.